 IS MICHAEL WHITE GUILTY??

 Was Michael White wrongfully convicted?
-From the information in this article — and in other media stories you may have read about Michael White — you make the call.
+From the information in this article — and in other media stories you may have read about White — you make the call.
 Think of yourself as an unpaid jury member.

-If you’re one who believes police and officers of the court are always aboveboard, the Michael White case will give you cause to reconsider.
+If you’re one who believes that police and ‘officers of the court’ are always above board, the Michael White case will make you think twice.